-As a result of the killings of some of the top staff of the satirical newspaper Charlie Hebdo and in spite of the incredible demonstration of solidarity, with the biggest marches of 4 million people which followed, racist incidents have increased immensely. anti-Semitism and anti-Islamic incidents are on the rise and there’s an ill-feeling that things have changed… and maybe not for the better–at least not right now.
+As a result of the killings of some top staff of the satirical newspaper Charlie Hebdo and in spite of the incredible demonstration of solidarity, with the biggest marches of 4 million people which followed, racist incidents have increased immensely.
+Anti-Semitism and anti-Islamic incidents are on the rise and there’s an ill-feeling that things have changed… and maybe not for the better–at least not right now.

 When The Explanation sees events—like anti-Semitism or anti-Islamism in France or anti-Christian acts in Syria or anti-Muslim acts against other Muslims in Nigeria or Hindu, Sikh and Muslim confrontations in India and Pakistan or Indonesia with multiple religions but only six which are officially recognized (Islam, Protestantism, Catholicism, Hinduism, Buddhism and Confucianism) or Catholic and Protestant feuds in N. Ireland and the list goes on—it asks fundamental questions like:

 Why can religion not propose solutions to local problems?